-I’m all about presentation with dishes, especially those you’re actually presenting to a group of people, your loved ones, and community gathered around the table.
+I’m all for presentation with dishes, especially those you’re actually presenting to a group of people, your loved ones, and community gathered around the table.
 This Butternut Squash Fennel & Apple Galette is not only incredibly beautiful but a crowd pleaser.
-It’s made with slightly sweet and creamy butternut squash, tart apples, and fragrant fennel- a winning trio of fall flavors wrapped into a rustic gluten free and vegan galette, then sprinkled with fresh herb and a drizzle of olive oil.
+It’s made with slightly sweet and creamy butternut squash, tart apples, and fragrant fennel- a winning trio of fall flavors wrapped into a rustic gluten-free and vegan galette then sprinkled with fresh herb and a drizzle of olive oil.

 I was brainstorming new recipes to try this Thanksgiving on my family, i.e. willing recipe testers, as a way to bring something new to our traditional table, I hope this recipe can serve as that for your holiday tables as well.
 Galettes are nothing new here, they’re a classic free-formed pie made with various fillings, yet my goal for this recipe was to take a savory galette, which is typically served with cheese and make it dairy free.
 I use my Classic Cashew Cheese as a garnish option on this, actually no, I highly recommend this to be used as part of the dish rather than just a garnish!